Nephos/amazing-network/README.md

 ## How to use ?

-simply use it from command line:
+simply use it from your shell:

 ```bash
 $ ./cheat_with_intersections 1.1.1.4/28 1.1.1.6/28